 While we have advertised Theorem \ref{main theorem intro} in terms of its foundational relevance to counting holomorphic curves with boundary, it has new consequences already for closed curves:

 \begin{corollary} For $(X, \omega)$ a symplectic Calabi-Yau 3-fold, and $\beta \in H_2(X)$, there is a well defined invariant given by counting bare solutions to $\bar \partial_J u = \lambda(u)$:

-where $[\lambda \cap \bar \partial_J]_{(u, S)}$ is the (signed, rational) intersection number between the multisection $\lambda$ and the $\bar \partial_J$ section. \end{corollary} We view this as a a differential-geometric definition of the (hitherto conjectural) all-genus reduced Gromov-Witten invariants in the sense of Zinger.
-Such invariants are supposed to be defined by counting only the contributions of the component of the stable map moduli space arising as the closure of maps from smooth curves, and are supposed be related to usual Gromov-Witten partition function by the formula
+where $[\lambda \cap \bar \partial_J]_{(u, S)}$ is the (signed, rational) intersection number between the multi-section $\lambda$ and the $\bar \partial_J$ section. \end{corollary} We view this as a differential-geometric definition of the (hitherto conjectural) all-genus reduced Gromov-Witten invariants in the sense of Zinger \cite{Zinger-Li-reduced}.
+Such invariants are supposed to be defined by counting only the contributions of the component of the stable map moduli space arising as the closure of maps from smooth curves, and are supposed be related to usual Gromov-Witten partition function, in the language above